Car Insurance Rates by State: Cheapest & Most Expensive States in 2026

 See if you qualify for a lower rate in less than 2 minutes

 Understanding car insurance rates by state is essential for making informed decisions about your coverage and budget.
 Whether you're moving to a new state, simply curious where your state ranks, or looking for ways to reduce your premiums, knowing the national landscape helps you save money.
-The 2026 national average for full coverage sits at approximately $2,136 per year — but depending on where you live, your actual costs could be less than half that amount or more than double it.
+The 2026 national average for full coverage is approximately $2,256 per year — but depending on where you live, your actual costs could be as low as $1,504 in Vermont or as high as $4,180 in Louisiana.

-This guide examines the cheapest states for car insurance like Vermont, Idaho, and Maine, while exploring why New York, Florida, and Louisiana continue to have some of the highest rates in the country.
-We'll break down the factors that drive costs higher, cover updated state minimum requirements — including major 2026 changes — explain no-fault versus at-fault systems, and share proven strategies to lower your premium no matter where you live.
+This guide examines the cheapest states for car insurance — like Vermont, Maine, and New Hampshire — while exploring why Louisiana, Florida, and Washington D.C. continue to have some of the highest rates in the country.
+We'll break down the factors that drive costs higher, cover updated 2026 state minimum requirements, explain no-fault versus at-fault systems including Florida's major change scheduled for July 1, 2026, and share proven strategies to lower your premium no matter where you live.

 Key Pinch Points